mperham/ratomic/README.md

 q.empty?   # => true
 ```

+Since `Ratomic::Queue` is a concurrent queue, the `size`, `empty?`, and `peek` methods provide only a best-effort guess — the values they return might be stale or incorrect.

 ## Thanks

 [Ilya Bylich](https://github.com/iliabylich) wrote and documented his original research at [Ruby, Ractors, and Lock-free Data Structures/](https://iliabylich.github.io/ruby-ractors-and-lock-free-data-structures/).